 Today, Yale Cancer Center scientists make many important contributions in basic science, in addition to focusing on translational research, an approach through which laboratory discoveries are quickly and efficiently integrated with clinical patient care.
 Yale Cancer Center emphasizes the molecular origins of cancer, stressing targeted treatments that are more specific to a particular cancer and less debilitating to patients.
 The Center's shared resource infrastructure ensures that the scientists have access to an array of highly sophisticated technologies that are crucial to developing innovative treatments that can be directly translated into clinical care.

-At Yale Cancer Center, we are committed to caring for patients in a warm and compassionate environment at Smilow Cancer Hospital at Yale-New Haven.
+At Yale Cancer Center, we are committed to caring for patients in a warm and compassionate environment at Smilow Cancer Hospital.
 Our experts work as a team to plan and track every aspect of our patients' care and treatment.
 The specialists involved in the care of each individual patient form a team, including medical oncologists, surgical oncologists, radiation oncologists, pathologists, oncology nurses, social workers, nutritionists, physical and occupational therapists, and clergy.

 Timeline of Cancer Developments at Yale